hci-lab-um/web-ssvep-stimuli-generators/README.md

 </script>
 ```

-You can add more stimuli (CSS manager only) by passing one or more elements to the `start()` method:
+You can add more stimuli by passing one or more elements to the `start()` method:

 ``` javascript
   manager.start(document.getElementById('new_element'))